-- 1. Start with the ignition in the off position and the headlamp control in the autolamp position. - 2.
+- 1. Start with the ignition off and the headlamp control in the autolamp position. $\$ - 2.
 Turn the headlamp control to off.

-- 3. Turn the ignition switch to on and then back to off. - 4.
-Turn the headlamp control to the autolamp position.
+- 3. Turn the ignition on and then back to off. - $4.\ \mathrm{Turn}$ the headlamp control to the autolamp position.
 The headlamps will turn on. - 5.
 Wait the desired amount of time for the exit delay you want (up to three minutes), then turn the headlamps off.